piotrl/github-profile-card/README.md

 # GitHub Profile Card

-Widget shows your GitHub profile directly on your website!
+> Widget shows your GitHub profile directly on your website.
 Show your current projects — always up to date.

-## Table of contents
+## Contents

   * [GitHub Profile Card](#github-profile-card)
      * [Live demo and configuration](#live-demo-and-configuration)